ardecraft/GildedRoseWithStrategyPattern/README.md

 Run tests: `gradle test`

 You can activate the legacy code in the GildedRose class and run the tests against it.
-Note that the logic tested by ConjuredUpdateStrategyTest is not implemented in the legacy GildedRose.updateQuality() method, as it's a new requirement.
-So, this test will fail with the legacy code.
+Note that the logic tested by ConjuredUpdateStrategyTest is not implemented in the legacy GildedRose.updateQuality() method.